Seven cash Isa myths exposed

-Generally speaking, as a saver, you can find that rates on cash ISAs are slightly lower than the rates paid on standard savings accounts – though right now, you can actually get a better on an easy-access ISA than on a non-ISA account.
+Generally speaking, as a saver, you will typically find that rates on cash Isas are slightly lower than the rates paid on standard savings accounts - this usually holds true for variable and fixed rate accounts.

-Even though rates on cash ISAs are low at present, this should not deter you from comparing deals.
-You could still get a better rate on your hard-earned cash by switching.
+Even though rates on cash Isas might seem pretty low at present, this should not deter you from comparing deals.
+And, following recent increases to the Bank of England Bank Rate - higher savings rates should soon start to filter down to savers.
+Remember, you could still get a better rate on your hard-earned cash by switching.

-If you’ve compared rates and found the rate on your current cash ISA can be bettered, you must first check that ‘transfers in’ are permitted.
+If you’ve compared rates and found the rate on your current cash Isa can be bettered, you must first check that ‘transfers in’ are permitted into your new cash Isa.
 If the answer is yes, you must not transfer the money yourself, as if you withdraw the money, your savings pot will lose its tax-free status.

 It’s essential you follow the simple transfer process, using a transfer form which your new provider will give you.
 The transfer will then happen electronically.

-You can put up to £20,000 a year into an ISA, and you get a new allowance each tax year.
+You can put up to £20,000 into an Isa in each tax year.
+You'll get a new Isa allowance each tax year.

 If you think you are likely to need access to your cash more often, this may not be such a good option.

-The lifetime ISA is a product designed for savers trying to amass a deposit for their first home.
+The lifetime Isa is a product designed for savers trying to build up a deposit for their first home.

 With one of these products, you get a 25% bonus from the government, worth up to £1,000 a year if you save the maximum of £4,000 a year.
-In total, you can get up to £32,000 towards your first home.
+It means that in total, you can get up to £32,000 towards your first home.

-If you have no immediate plans to buy a property, you may think it’s not worth opening one of these accounts.
-But even if your home-ownership plans are some way off, it’s still worth getting a lifetime ISA now, as you need to have an account open for 12 months before being able to use it to purchase a property.
+If you have no immediate plans to buy a property, you may think it’s not worth opening one of these Isas.
+But even if your home-ownership plans are some way off, it’s still worth getting a lifetime Isa now, as you need to have an account open for 12 months before being able to use it to purchase a property.